Ferasman979/Breast-Cancer-Classification-A-Machine-Learning-Approach-with-Feature-Extraction-and-SVM-/README.md

-**Project Title:** Breast Cancer Classification: A Machine Learning Approach with Feature Extraction and SVM

-**Project Description:**

-In this project, we develop an advanced machine learning model to enhance the accuracy of breast cancer diagnosis through image analysis.
-Breast cancer, a prevalent concern worldwide, particularly affects women and demands timely detection for effective treatment outcomes.
-Our approach utilizes a set of sophisticated techniques encompassing image preprocessing, feature extraction, feature selection, and classification using Support Vector Machine (SVM) to distinguish between benign and malignant breast tissue images.

-**Key Components:**
+---

+## Breast Cancer Classification Using SVM and MLP

+### Project Overview
+This repository hosts two separate but related projects aimed at classifying breast cancer as benign or malignant using different machine learning models.
+The first project employs Support Vector Machine (SVM) techniques combined with feature extraction methods to classify histopathological images of breast tissues.
+The second project uses a Multilayer Perceptron (MLP), an artificial neural network, to analyze and classify breast cancer from X-ray images.
+Both projects emphasize feature selection, preprocessing, model training, and evaluation to achieve high classification accuracy.

+### SVM Classification Approach
-1. **Data Acquisition and Preprocessing:** We utilized a dataset comprising 31 benign and 30 malignant breast tissue images.
-These images underwent preprocessing steps like grayscale conversion and Gaussian blur to enhance feature extraction accuracy using OpenCV.
+- **Data Processing**: Images were preprocessed using grayscale conversion and Gaussian blur to enhance feature extraction.

-2. **Feature Extraction and Selection:** The project extracts critical shape and texture features from the images.
-Techniques such as contours for shape and Gray Level Co-occurrence Matrix (GLCM) for texture provided detailed attributes like area, perimeter, contrast, and dissimilarity.
-Subsequently, the most informative features were selected using Recursive Feature Elimination (RFE) with an SVM classifier to optimize the predictive model's accuracy and efficiency.

-3. **Normalization and Model Training:** All features were normalized using Min-Max scaling to ensure uniformity in scale across different features, crucial for the effective performance of SVM.
-The model training involved a linear SVM classifier, focusing on the four most relevant features identified by RFE.

-4. **Evaluation and Insights:** Our evaluation strategy included the use of a confusion matrix and a classification report, providing a detailed insight into the model's precision, recall, F1-score, and accuracy, which achieved a high mark of 97%.
-The visualizations such as pair plots and box plots helped in understanding the distribution and relationships of the features, supporting the robustness of our feature selection.

-5. **Conclusion:** The project successfully demonstrates the capability of machine learning techniques in the precise classification of breast cancer, highlighting the potential of SVM and RFE in medical image analysis.
-The selected features—energy, correlation, contrast, and dissimilarity—proved essential in distinguishing between benign and malignant cases, thereby reinforcing the model's reliability for clinical application.

-This project not only contributes to the technological advancements in medical diagnostics but also sets a foundation for future research to explore more sophisticated algorithms and larger datasets to further enhance diagnostic accuracy for breast cancer and potentially other diseases.
+- **Feature Extraction**: Utilized shape and texture information, calculating metrics such as area, perimeter, and texture contrasts.
+- **Feature Selection**: Recursive Feature Elimination (RFE) with an SVM was used to identify the most predictive features.
+- **Normalization and Evaluation**: Features were normalized using Min-Max scaling.
+The model's performance was evaluated using confusion matrices and classification reports.

+### MLP Classification Approach
+- **Data Collection and Preprocessing**: Features were extracted from X-ray images and labeled as malignant or benign.
+- **Feature Selection**: Used chi-squared tests within the SelectKBest method to determine the most relevant features.
+- **Normalization and Model Building**: Applied Min-Max scaling.
+The MLP model included multiple layers with configurations optimized through hyperparameter tuning.
+- **Results and Evaluation**: Performance was measured using precision, recall, and F1-score metrics detailed in a comprehensive evaluation section.

+### Common Goals
+Both projects aim to:
+- Improve the accuracy and reliability of breast cancer diagnosis.
+- Provide detailed analyses of model performances.
+- Offer insights into the importance of specific features in breast cancer diagnosis.

+### Technologies Used
+- Python
+- Libraries: OpenCV, SciKit-Learn, Pandas, NumPy
+- Machine Learning Models: SVM, MLP